ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 was not processed or forwarded.
 The HTTP/2 REFUSED_STREAM error code (Section 8.1.4 of {{!RFC7540}}), the HTTP/3 H3_REQUEST_REJECTED error code (Section 8.1
 of {{!QUIC-HTTP=I-D.ietf-quic-http}}) and a GOAWAY frame (in either protocol version) are all sufficient signals that no processing occurred.
+Connection failures or interruptions are not sufficient signals that no processing occurred.

 The anti-replay mechanisms described in Section 8 of {{!TLS}} are generally applicable to oblivious HTTP requests.
 Servers can use the encapsulated keying